AnimaApp/storybook-anima/README.md

 For the time being, this integration works best if the your stories composition consists of just the component itself, rather than complex stories with multiple examples or included documentation.

-### In short, what you see in the Storybook story, is what you'll get in Figma.
+### In short, what you see in the Storybook story, is what you'll get in Figma

 ## Limitations with Boolean control types